2009 Food City 500

 The 2009 Food City 500 was the fifth race of the 2009 NASCAR Sprint Cup season.
-This 500 lap, 266.5 mi race took place on March 22 of that year at the 0.533 mi Bristol Motor Speedway in Bristol, Tennessee, and was telecast on Fox beginning at 1:30 PM US EDT, with radio broadcasting being handled by Performance Racing Network (terrestrial) and Sirius XM Radio (satellite) beginning at 1 PM US EDT.
+This 500 lap, 266.5 mi race took place on March 22 of that year at the 0.533 mi Bristol Motor Speedway in Bristol, Tennessee, and was telecast on Fox beginning at 1:30 PM EDT, with radio broadcasting being handled by Performance Racing Network (terrestrial) and Sirius XM Radio (satellite) beginning at 1 PM US EDT.

 This race was the last to use the 2008 season Top 35 in owners points rule.
 Beginning with the next race, the Goody's Fast Pain Relief 500, each week's current standings will be used to determine automatic qualifiers for each week's race.

+Report

+Background

+Bristol Motor Speedway, the track where the race was held.

+The track, Bristol Motor Speedway, is a four-turn short track oval that is 0.533 mi long.
+The track's turns are banked from twenty-four to thirty degrees, while the front stretch, the location of the finish line, is banked from six to ten degrees.
+The back stretch also has banking from six to ten degrees.
+The track has a seating capacity of 160,000 people.
+The race consisted of 500 laps, equivalent to a race distance of 266.5 mi.
+The 2008 winner was Jeff Burton.